Forset

 Forset is a village in Gausdal Municipality in Innlandet county, Norway.
 The village is located along the river Jøra, about 6 km west of the villages of Follebu and Segalstad bru.
-Forset was the administrative centre of the former municipality of Vestre Gausdal, which existed until 1962 when it became a part of Gausdal Municipality.
 Vestre Gausdal Church is located in the village.

-The 0.71 km2 village has a population (2021) of 584 and a population density of 856 PD/km2.
+The 0.71 km2 village has a population (2024) of 608 and a population density of 856 PD/km2.

+History

+Forset was the administrative centre of the old Vestre Gausdal Municipality, which existed until 1962 when it became a part of Gausdal Municipality.